Best US Credit Card Betting Sites in 2026

 High-quality sportsbooks that take credit cards allow you to bet on dozens of sports and thousands of markets.
 Here are six sports that captivate bettors’ attention and a popular market in each:

-- Ice Hockey: The fast pace and unpredictable swings make this sport an adrenaline rush, especially at in-play betting sites.
-Credit cards make it easy to react to last-minute lineup changes or when a player is sent to the penalty box.
+The fast pace and unpredictable swings make this sport an adrenaline rush, especially at in-play betting sites.
+Credit cards make it easy to respond to last-minute lineup changes or to a player being sent to the penalty box.

 High-Value Markets for Credit Card Users